techntricks/mdevops-projects/README.md

 - Continuously Deliver `Docker` changes to `Kubernetes Pods` (CI/CD for Containers).
 - Implement `Security` and its best practices on AWS Cloud.
 - Automate AWS Cloud Infra (`Terraform` to setup Cloud Stack).

+### Prerequisites
+---
+Skills need for this required as